andrerpena/react-mde/docs-md/5-readme.md

 options.
 It is recommended to [inspect the layouts source code](https://github.com/andrerpena/react-mde/tree/master/src/components-layout) to see what options can be passed to each while the documentation is not complete.
 -- **readOnly?: boolean**: Flag to render the editor in read-only mode.
+-- **disablePreview?: boolean**: Flag to disable preview, which also disables the tab selection.
+Useful when handling preview generation externally.

 ## Styling